KyleB789/ISHP/README.md

 # ISHP
 LTC 2021

-this project will build an electronics board
+this project will create a smart house

 kyle